 As Fairfax County continues to grow, DCC continues to gauge community trends and service needs through extensive customer outreach and education efforts.
 Through meetings with civic and homeowners associations and participation in public events, staff educates residents about the DCC mission and processes, encourages face to face contact between staff and residents, and creates opportunities for feedback about trends and issues in the community.
 DCC staff members continue to engage in partnerships with other agencies and to serve on County committees that deal with community issues, such as the Hoarding Committee.
-DCC maintains a protocol for 'Combined Investigations Efforts Coordinated with Outside County Agencies' to coordinate scheduled, combined inspection efforts to investigate complaints, calls, and allegations involving uses in commercial businesses that are illegal, or not approved or allowed, based on the Non-Residential Use Permit (Non-RUP) that has been issued for that business.
-Such businesses may include restaurants with dance halls, local bars, karaoke bars, massage establishments, hookah bars, and other commercial enterprises.
-Additionally, DCC maintains a protocol for 'After-hours Emergency Assistance by DCC Investigators' to coordinate and respond to requests for after-hours emergency assistance when the Police or Fire Dispatcher, or other county agencies call the DCC Emergency Cell Phone.
+The Special Investigations Unit (SIU) offers greater flexibility responding to service requests outside core hours and partnering with other County agencies on complex and challenging cases.